kanboard/documentation/source/admin_guide/faq.rst

 because Kanboard use Sqlite by default.
 Avoid hosting providers that use a shared NFS mount point.

+.. note:: Using a shared hosting provider is not recommended.
+Use your own server.

 How to display a link to the task in notifications?
 ---------------------------------------------------